NASA-IMPACT/veda-docs/notebooks/quickstarts/github-authentication.md

 1. Start an Hub instance.
 2. Create a new Jupyter notebook named `gh-scoped-creds.ipynb` in your home directory.
 3. Import `import gh_scoped_creds`
-4. Run the Jupyter magic command `%ghscopedcreds`, as shown in the following cell.
+4. Run the Jupyter magic command `%ghscopedcreds`, as shown below.
 5. Copy the code that was displayed in the cell output.
 6. Navigate to [https://github.com/login/device/select_account](https://github.com/login/device/select_account).
 7. Select the account that you want to authorize push access for.